-The Sivas massacre, in which 33 Alevi intellectuals were burned to death in 1993 inside the Madımak Hotel, were commemorated on Sunday, the 24th anniversary of the incident, in Sivas province, the Hürriyet daily reported.
+Thirty-three Turkish intellectuals who perished in a fire in 1993 inside the Madımak Hotel were commemorated in Sivas on Thursday, the 24th anniversary of the massacre, the Hürriyet daily reported.

 According to the report, delegations from the Republican People’s Party (CHP) and Peoples’ Democratic Party (HDP) accompanied victims’ families and representatives from Alevi institutions during the commemoration ceremony.

 The group marched through the city and laid carnations at the Madımak Hotel and remembered their loved ones during the commemoration.

 Head of the Cem Association Erdoğan Döner called for solidarity during his commemoration speech.

 “We are here with our directors and civil society organizations.
 We hope that such an incident never happens again.
 But Sivas has to make it right together with the people of Sivas.
 We have to own this pain together with all of Sivas.
 Pain lessens when shared.
 There might be those benefitting from this tension.
 You will be strong and stand strong, so that those evil forces are not able to conduct such massacres.
 We are here to commemorate.
 We remember our loved ones with respect and gratitude.
 May their souls be blessed.
 Those sufferings allow us to derive beautiful lessons.
 We should come together.
 Together we should own the pain and the joy of the community,” said Döner.

 “It is disgraceful for humanity to differentiate between people based on religious or ethnic identity.
 May God rest in peace those who we lost in the Sivas massacre,” wrote CHP Chairman Kemal Kılıçdaroğlu on his Twitter account on Sunday.